GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 ### Finding CA Certificates

 For simple cases, the necessary CA certificates are often administratively installed or are cached locally by the certificate-consuming software or the operating system.
 Software must actively retrieve the CA certificates needed to discover a complete certification path in complicated situations.
-PDVal software retrieves certificates from a location in the Certificates Authority Information Access (AIA) extension.
+PDVal software retrieves certificates from a location in the Certificate's Authority Information Access (AIA) extension.

 | Scenario | Example |
 | ----- | ----- |